-The Conduit Election, an election that can be made by a private foundation in any taxable year, permits donors to the foundation to treat donations made in an election year as though they had been made to a public charity instead.
-As shown below, treating donations as though they had been made to a public charity, rather than to the private foundation, provides two key advantages:
+The Conduit Election, an election that can be made by a private foundation in any taxable year, permits donors to treat contributions to their foundation made in an election year as though they had been made to a public charity instead.
+Treating contributions as though they had been made to a public charity, rather than to the private foundation, provides two key advantages:

 - Higher adjusted gross income (AGI) percentage caps; and